 Get into the right headspace and always give yourself adequate time to adjust.
-This will make a huge difference to your enjoyment of anal training!
+This will make a huge difference to your enjoyment of anal play!

 4. Try Kegels

-Kegels aren’t just for vaginas – they work great for anal training too!
+Kegels aren’t just for vaginas – they work great for anal sex too!

 Kegels are special exercises that build up the entire pelvic floor muscle region.
 This includes the muscles around your anal sphincter.

-If you’re experiencing discomfort during anal training, Kegels can be great for your backdoor health and give you greater control over your butt muscles.
+If you’re experiencing discomfort during anal, Kegels can be great for your backdoor health and give you greater control over your butt muscles.